 In this article:

 Travel hacking is the process of maximizing the value you can get from credit card rewards and benefits.
 It can be a great way to earn points and miles for cheap or even free travel.
-Many credit cards offer welcome bonuses, rewards and perks to make this strategy easy, but overdoing it can potentially damage your credit if you're not careful.
+Many credit cards offer intro bonuses, rewards and perks to make this strategy easy, but overdoing it can potentially damage your credit if you're not careful.

 If you're hoping to learn more about how to use travel rewards to book your next trip, here's what to know about how it can affect your credit score.